pseudocc/posix-uefi/README.md

 Strictly speaking you'll only need **crt0.o** and **link.ld**, that will get you started and will call your application's "main()", but to get libc functions like memcmp, strcpy, malloc or fopen, you'll have to link with **libuefi.a** too.

-For now this only works with gcc, because Clang is configured in a way to directly create PE files, so it cannot create nor link with static ELF .a files.
+Clang is configured in a way to directly create PE files, so the resulting library's name is **libuefi.dll.a*.

 Distributing as Source
 ----------------------